 In the end, there are a lot of crochet washcloth patterns out there.
 Even the skein of Bernat Cotton DeLux I used sported a free pattern for a crochet washcloth – one I beg you not to attempt, for the love of solid, usable washcloths.

 I used a 6.00 mm tunisian crochet hook, some cotton yarn (pictured above) and a 25 stitch long Tunisian simple stitch repeat.
-Note that Purl Soho has a good Tunisian simple stitch tutorial if you need a primer.
+Again, I have Tunisian Tutorials available if you are unfamiliar with this type of crochet!

 There is so much affordable cotton yarn at the hobby stores and online – Lion Brand Kitchen Cotton is another of my favorites.
-You certainly don’t need to run out and buy boutique yarn for this kind of project.
+You certainly don’t need to run out and buy boutique yarn for this kind of project!
+Who wants to spend $50 on a washcloth?

 Don’t have a tunisian hook?
 Fear not.
-Again, most of us don’t have Purl Soho budgets … some of us may not even want to spare the extra cash to get a special hook.
+Again, most of us don’t have big washcloth budgets … some of us may not even want to spare the extra cash to get a special hook.
 The good news is that my washcloth is small enough to fit on a regular crochet hook with a stopper rigged up to the end.

 You could use duct tape or rubber bands, too.
 Anything that stops your stitches from slipping off the end of your hook.